GLIMS-RGI/rgi_user_guide/docs/regions/rgi08.md

 # 08: Scandinavia

-All glaciers in Scandinavia.
-Glaciers are located in mainland Norway and Sweden.
+This region encompasses all glaciers in Scandinavia.
+Glaciers on Svalbard are included inregion 07.

 ```{admonition} Subregions
 :class: note, dropdown